DoTheEvo/selfhosted-apps-docker/bookstack/readme.md

 For bookstack it means database dump and backing up several directories containing user uploaded files.

-Daily kopia or borg backup run takes care of backing up the directories.
+Daily kopia/borg backup run takes care of backing up the directories.
-So only database dump is needed.</br>
+So only database dump is needed and done with the script.</br>
-The created backup sqlite3 file is overwritten on every run of the script, but that's ok since kopia/borg are keeping daily snapshots.
+The created backup sql file is overwritten on every run of the script, but that's ok since kopia/borg are keeping daily snapshots.

-#### Create a backup script
+#### Backup script

 Placed inside `bookstack` directory on the host